Bbeyond (2001 – 2021) Celebrating 20 Years of

 ‘DISCHORD ACTION’ 2020

-‘DisChord Action’, video version, performed and edited at the end of November 2020 is a part of training I execute every week from last several months, planning every-week meetings (Teams, online) with a group of younger artists, mostly my students, to organise the time, to draw a structure, and to concentrate on chosen subjects and themes…
+‘DisChord Action’, video version, performed and edited at the end of November 2020 is part of training that Tajber has been executing every week over the last several months, via (Teams, online) with a group of younger artists, mostly his students, to organise the time, to draw a structure, and to concentrate on chosen subjects and themes. .

 Artur Tajber, performance artist active from mid-seventies of XXth century… Living in Krakow, Poland